Breathing Techniques and Craniosacral Therapy in New York City

-Conscious breathwork pairs with craniosacral therapy to calm the nervous system, improve oxygenation, and release held patterns.
-Learn gentle techniques you can use anywhere to feel clearer and more grounded.
+Conscious breathwork pairs naturally with craniosacral therapy to calm the nervous system, improve oxygenation, and release held patterns.
+In Midtown Manhattan, Dr. Alex Kaminsky teaches gentle techniques you can use anywhere to feel clearer, steadier, and more grounded.

-Techniques inspired by Dr. Gay Hendricks and customized by Dr. Kaminsky to support relaxation, emotional release, and better sleep.
+Techniques inspired by the work of Dr. Gay Hendricks and customized by Dr. Kaminsky to support relaxation, emotional release, and better sleep — a gentle, no-force approach.

 Breathing techniques for everyday needs

-Breathwork can be tailored to relaxation, sleep, anxiety relief, athletic performance, labor support, and vocal strength.
-When paired with craniosacral therapy, it helps reprogram the body to breathe with ease.
+Breathing is the one essential function we can both let run on autopilot and consciously guide.
+That makes it a powerful, always-available tool.
+In this practice, breathwork is tailored to a range of everyday needs — relaxation, sleep, anxiety relief, athletic performance, labor support, and vocal strength.
+When paired with craniosacral therapy, it helps re-pattern the body to breathe with greater ease.

 - Gentle exercises to calm stress, improve sleep, and steady focus.

-- Useful for asthma control, running, singing, and easing shortness of breath.
+- Supportive for asthma control, running, singing, and easing shortness of breath.

-- Quick practices you can do anywhere in two minutes or less.
+- Quick practices you can do almost anywhere in two minutes or less.

 Proper breathing is trainable

-- Helps address depression, anxiety, headaches, TMJ, chronic pain, and scoliosis-related tension.
+- May help with patterns linked to depression, anxiety, headaches, TMJ, chronic pain, and scoliosis-related tension.

 - Breath correction can quickly quiet fight-or-flight chemistry.